gethugothemes/persian-hugo/exampleSite/content/privacy-policy/_index.md

 A minimum of 70 images

-Bonus print bundle consisting of up to 4 prints of your choice, with multiple size options.
+Bonus print bundle consisting of up to 4 prints of your choice, with multiple size options included.

+**WEDDINGS**

+At this time I only offer wedding packages for intimate weddings and elopements.

+(Up to 50 guests)

+Packages are customized to each couple and weddings, but start at $849 and include a minimum of 4 hours of shooting, consultation, and online gallery of edited images.
+Please contact me for a customized quote!